kersorianek/mon-portfolio/_posts/2019-04-20-BPMN-Basic-Guidelines-for-Business-Analysis.md

 ---
 layout: post
-title: A Beginner's Guide to BPMN for Business Analysts
+title: A Beginner's Guide to BPMN for Business Analysis
 subtitle: Learn the Basics of BPMN Notation and How to Use It to Improve Your Business Processes and Workflows
 tags:
   [
-    business system analysis,
     system analysis,
     business analysis,
     bpmn,